AviatrixSystems/Docs/HowTos/S2C_GW_ASA.rst

 1. Create Site2Cloud Connection at Aviatrix Controller
 ======================================================

- 1.1 At Aviatrix Controller, go to **Gateway->New Gateway** to launch an Aviatrix Gateway at the public subnet of VPC-AVX.
+ 1.1 Go to **Gateway->New Gateway** to launch an Aviatrix Gateway at the public subnet of VPC-AVX.
 Collect both public and private IP addresses of the Gateway.

- 1.2 At Aviatrix Controller, go to **site2cloud** and click **Add New** to create a site2cloud connection:
+ 1.2 Go to **site2cloud** and click **Add New** to create a site2cloud connection:

 ===============================     =================================================================
   **Field**                         **Value**